Topics covered

 3. Probationary period

 Some organizations may choose to enforce a probationary or a “waiting period” for PTO.
-This means new hires must wait for a preset duration — like 90 days — for PTO accruals to kick in.
+This means new hires must wait for a preset duration — like 90 days — for PTO accruals to be available for use.
 This protects companies against new hires joining the team and immediately taking time off before they’ve proven they can handle the responsibilities of their job.

 4. Accrual rollover

 Employees who accrue time off may be tempted to save up their time to take it all at once.
-Depending on the your industry, this practice could disrupt business due to a lack of coverage.
-Employers who want to encourage their workers to take PTO in more regular intervals may choose to limit rollover.
+Depending on your industry, this practice could disrupt business due to a lack of coverage.
+Employers who want to encourage their workers to take PTO in more regular intervals may choose to cap accrual amounts and limit rollover.

 This type of policy encourages employees to take the time off they have earned and prevents anyone from accruing a disruptive amount of PTO.
-This has the added benefit of preventing companies from paying hefty payouts if employees leave with a lot of PTO in tow.
+This has the added benefit of preventing companies from paying hefty payouts if employees leave with a lot of unused PTO.

 5. Negative balances